Last updated 25 March 2020

-VAT is deducted in the shopping cart for customers who live outside the European Union provided that the correct country is chosen for delivery and that the delivery address is outside the EU.
+VAT is deducted in the shopping cart for customers where appropriate provided that the correct country is chosen for delivery.

 First off, please note that Fighting 15s has a delivery charge, not a postage charge.
 In the eyes of the UK tax authority, offering delivery is a service and therefore VAT must be added.
 The whole therefore becomes not just postage but a delivery charge.

 Fighting 15s calculates delivery charges based on the weight of an order and in the UK uses Royal Mail rates for 1st class signed for mail.
 In addition, Fighting 15s allows for the following costs: packaging materials (box, bubble wrap, Ziplok bags, packing tape) and the cost of taking orders to the Post Office (fuel and running costs of the Fighting 15s vehicle).
 Fighting 15s makes no allowance for the time involved in packing an order.
-As of August 2016, the running costs of the Fighting 15s vehicle alone were £10 per working day, and as a typical Post Office run is for 10 to 12 parcels, customers can work out that this contributes 83p to £1 to each order.
-Apart from postage the cost of getting orders to a Post Office is the biggest factor in determining the delivery charge.
-The cost of packing materials per order is from 40p to 50p and is mainly affected by the price of the box.
+In general, however, Fighting 15s allows £0.50 towards packing materials and the cost of getting parcels to a Post Office.

 Fighting 15s' policy is that it should on average neither make a profit from nor lose money on delivery over the course of the accounting year.